flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 canonical_url: https://docs.flinker.app/docs/setting-up-the-ifc-viewer-in-microsoft-teams.html
 ---

+# Setting Up the IFC Viewer in Microsoft Teams

+Follow these steps to set up the IFC Viewer in your Microsoft Teams environment.

 > [!TIP]
 > Why Choose the IFC Viewer for  Teams?
 > - **Integrated Experience**: View and interact with 3D IFC models directly in Teams channels.